Claim: A man who couldn't motivate police to investigate a break-in on his property reports that he had shot the burglars instead.

 George said "Okay," hung up, counted to 30, and phoned the police again.
 "Hello.
 I just called you a few seconds ago because there were people in my shed.
 Well, you don't have to worry about them now cause I've just shot them all."
 Then he hung up.

 Within five minutes three police cars, an Armed Response unit, and an ambulance showed up at the Phillips residence.
 Of course, the police caught the burglars red-handed.
 One of the policemen said to George: "I thought you said that you'd shot them!"

 George said, "I thought you said there was nobody available!"

-Origins: The above-quoted gem about a Mississippi resident's scheme for getting a quick police response began its Internet life in November 2001.
+Origins: The above-quoted gem about a Mississippi resident's scheme for getting a quick police response first garnered our attention in November 2001.
 A version variously titled "How to work the system" or "How to speed up a 911 call" was subsequently presented as a first-person piece rather than a news account, but it was the same story, just told in a different way.
 Some of those versions ended with the tag: